Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: My character's face suddenly became much darker, causing a neck seam.
 What do I do?

 > A: This is a vanilla bug that can be fixed by entering and exiting Racemenu.
-To enter Racemenu, either use the vanity mirror in your inventory (recommended and safer) or open console and type in: `showracemenu`, then exit Racemenu immediately.
+To enter Racemenu, open console and type in: `showracemenu`, then exit Racemenu immediately.

 ## Q: How do I activate survival mode?